 This notwithstanding, the main addressees of the two proposed directives are identical.
-So what is the purpose - in the sense of added value - of the Proposal on AI Liability?
-Some European legal systems such as the German 'drag along' product liability based on the general law of delict alongside harmonised product liability under the statute transposing Directive 82/374/EEC as a 'second track' of manufacturer responsibility.116 The domestic track of product liability has lost much of its prior significance since the German legislator made available compensation for non-pecuniary harm also for claims based on European product liability back in 2002.117 Domestic product liability based on delict remains relevant only where European product liability 'fails'.
-This occurs where commercial property was damaged, where the damage was caused by a component of a complex product and thus
+So, what is the purpose - in the sense of added value - of the Proposal on AI Liability?
+Some European legal systems such as the German 'drag along' product liability based on the general law of delict alongside harmonised product liability under the statute transposing Directive 82/374/EEC as a 'second track' of manufacturer responsibility.116 The domestic track of product liability has lost much of its prior significance since the German legislator made available compensation for nonpecuniary harm also for claims based on European product liability back in 2002.117 Domestic product liability based on delict remains relevant only where European product liability 'fails'.
+This occurs where commercial property was damaged, where the damage was caused by a component of a complex product and thus affected the product itself, and within the gap created for compensation of property damage by the deductible of ECU 500 (Art 9 lit. b) Directive 85/374/EEC).118 Only the national law of delict may offer a remedy in cases where the product was not defective at the time it was put into circulation (Art 6 (1) lit. c) Directive 85/374/EEC), but 'grew' into defectiveness subsequently.
+Here, liability of the manufacturer may be based on the breach of the duty to monitor products post-market.
+Finally, liability under the law of delict is unlimited while, in Germany at least, European product liability is capped at EUR 85 million.
+Of these gaps existing under Directive 85/374/EEC, the Proposal on Product Liability only leaves the first-mentioned exceptions for damage to property in place, whereas all the others shall be abolished.119 Therefore, the double-layered structure of European product liability and product liability under the national law of delict will fade away, with the former becoming ever more dominant.
+This alone is nothing to mourn about, but the point is that the

-115 Above, VII B.
+115 Supra, VII B.

-116 On concurrence of general law of delict and product liability law in Germany, Magnus (fn 96) § 823 paras 59ff, 61; Markesinis/Bell/Janssen (fn 63) 107; Wagner (fn 12) ch 9 para 9ff; on French law cf Borghetti (fn 32) 231ff; Terré/Simler/Lequette/Chénedé (fn 11) paras 1220, 1227.
+116 On concurrence of general law of delict and product liability law in Germany Magnus in: Dannemann/Schulze, (fn.
+96) § 823 para 59 ff., 61; Markesinis/Bell/ Janssen (fn.
+100) 107; Wagner (fn.
+12) ch.
+9 para 9 ff.; on French law cf. Borghetti (fn.
+32) 231 ff.; Terré/Simler/Lequette/Chénedé (fn.
+11) para 1220.
+1227.

-117 Koch (fn 96) 287; in detail MünchKomm/Wagner (fn 42) § 8 ProdHaftG para 1.
+117 Koch in: Zekoll/Wagner (fn.
+96) 287; in detail Wagner in: Münchener Kommentar zum BGB (fn.
+42) § 8 ProdHaftG para.
+1.